Set of Back Up and Parking Light Nuts for all 1965, 1966, 1967, 1968, 1969 and 1970 Mustangs.

 - More professional final appearance

-Whether you’re looking for an exterior mirror, wheels and tires, headlights and taillights or a set of interior upholstery, CJ’s has what you need to complete your classic Mustang restoration with ease!
-CJ Pony Parts has all the parts you need to bring your early model Mustang build back to life--browse our huge selection of restoration parts for your pony today!
+Whether you’re looking for an exterior mirror, wheels and tires, headlights and taillights or a set of interior upholstery, CJ Pony Parts has the parts you need to complete your classic Mustang restoration with ease!
+CJ’s is proud to offer thousands of reproduction and aftermarket parts to help bring your early model Mustang build back to life--browse our huge selection of restoration parts for your pony today!